google/docsy/userguide/content/en/docs/adding-content/search.md

 ### Disabling GCSE search

 If you don't specify a Google Custom Search Engine ID for your project and haven't enabled any other search options, the search box won't appear in your site.
-If you're using the default `config.toml` from the example site and want to disable search, just comment out or remove the relevant line.
+If you're using the default `hugo.toml` from the example site and want to disable search, just comment out or remove the relevant line.

 ## Configure Algolia DocSearch